-This strand covers all aspects of learning and development for academic staff, most particularly relating to grantsmanship and research project management.
+This sub-theme covers all aspects of learning and development for academic staff, most particularly relating to grantsmanship and research project management.
 It includes topics such as research performance and appraisal, and covers all career stages from early career to senior.

 - Research policy and strategy